v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/randomized/protocols.md

 Motivations:
 - Create a protocol that is resistant to state preparation and measurement (SPAM) errors.
-- Obtain a better scalability compared to process tomography
+- Obtain a better scalability compared to process tomography.

 Protocol:
-- Each gate $$G_i$$ consist of a rotation pulse of the Clifford group combined with a rotation pulse $$P_i$$ that depolarize the noise.
+- Each gate $$G_i$$ consist of a rotation pulse of the Clifford group combined with a rotation pulse $$P_i$$ that depolarize the noise (under markovian assumption).
 - The invertion gate $$R$$ is efficiently computed from the sequence {% cite gottesman1997stabilizer %} to get an eigenstate of the measurement basis.
 - The success metric is the probability of observing the final determinist state.
+It is estimated for different lengths $$l$$ and used to fit the exponential decay function.

 <div class="center">
   <img src="/img/system-level-benchmark/randomized/RB-clifford-single-qubit.png" class="img-medium" alt="Quantum circuit associated to the single-qubit clifford randomized benchmarking protocol"/>
 </div>

+Limitations:
+- This protocol can only benchmark a single qubit.
+- This protocol is only using gates from the Clifford group.

 Litterature: {% cite knill2008randomized %}

 ## Multi-qubit Clifford Randomized Benchmarking (CRB)

 Motivations:
-- Extend the single-qubit RB to multi-qubit clifford group $$C_n$$
+- Extend the single-qubit RB to multi-qubit clifford group $$C_n$$.

 Protocol:
 - For each sequence length, Clifford gates are uniformely and efficiently sampled from $$C_n$$ {% cite Koenig2014 %}.
+The depth of the quantum circuit associated to each $$C_n$$ grows as $$O(n^2 / \log(n))$$.
 - The invertion unitary $$R$$ is efficiently computed from the sequence {% cite gottesman1997stabilizer %}.
 The final unitary $$P$$ is a uniformely random Pauli gate.
 - The success metric is the probability of observing the Identity.
+It is estimated for different lengths $$l$$ and used to fit the exponential decay function.

 <div class="center">
   <img src="/img/system-level-benchmark/randomized/RB-clifford-multi-qubit.png" class="img-medium" alt="Quantum circuit associated to the multi-qubits clifford randomized benchmarking protocol"/>
 </div>

-Limits:
+Limitations:
 - Each gate of the Clifford group $$C_n$$ has an implementation cost of $$O(n^2 / \log(n))$$ single and two qubit gates
 - Strongly dependent on the compilation step

 Litterature: {% cite magesan2011scalable %}

 # Other gate set Randomized Benchmarking

 ## Direct Randomized Benchmarking (DRB)

 Motivations:
-- A single gate of a Clifford group $$\mathbb{C}_n$$ requires $$O(n^2 / \log(n))$$ one and two-qubit gate, which leads to scaliability limits.
+- A single gate of a Clifford group $$\mathbb{C}_n$$ requires $$O(n^2 / \log(n))$$ one and two-qubit gates, which leads to relatively deep circuits for a large number of qubits.
+Hence, CRB cannot be evaluated on a large number of qubits as the fidelity becomes vanishingly small.
-- Provide the ability to benchmark custom gate sets (e.g. the native gate set of a quantum computer)
+- Provide the ability to benchmark custom gate sets other than the clifford group (e.g. the native gate set of a quantum computer).

 Protocol:
 - A random n-qubit stabilizer state is created to form $$\rho_0$$.
 - Each gate is build from the user's probability distribution $$\mu$$ (e.g. each layer $$g_i$$ having $$1/4$$ probability of having a single CNOT, with the rest composed of random single-qubit rotations).
 The group should be able to generate gates of the $$\mathbb{C}_n$$ Clifford group.
 - The ending gate project the state of a random computational basis state.
 - The success metric is the probability of observing the final bitstring $$b$$.
+The success probability strongly depends on the distribution $$\mu$$ and on the compiler.
+All these informations should be reported together.

 <div class="center">
   <img src="/img/system-level-benchmark/randomized/RB-DRB.png" class="img-medium" alt="Quantum circuit associated to the direct randomized benchmarking protocol"/>
 </div>

-Limits:
+Limitations:
 - Stabilizer initialization and measurement implementations still require $$O(n^2 / \log(n))$$ gates.
 - The protocol is not scalable as it requires to emulate the output of the quantum circuit to define the bitstring $$b$$.